Carlos Tuimavave

-Carlos Tuimavave (born 10 January 1992) is a Samoa international rugby league footballer who plays as a or for Featherstone Rovers in the RFL Championship.
+Carlos Tuimavave (born 10 January 1992) is a former Samoa international rugby league footballer who last played as a or for Featherstone Rovers in the RFL Championship.

-He previously played for the New Zealand Warriors and the Newcastle Knights in the NRL.
+He previously played for Hull FC in the Super League, captaining the side in the 2023 season, and the New Zealand Warriors and the Newcastle Knights in the NRL.

 Background

 Tuimavave was born in Auckland, New Zealand, and is of Samoan and European descent.

 He played his junior football for the Mount Wellington Warriors while attending St. Patricks Catholic School and Sacred Heart College, both in east Auckland.

 Tuimavave is a first cousin of former New Zealand Warriors, Newcastle Knights and Hull Kingston Rovers player, Evarn Tuimavave, Adam Tuimavave- Gerrard who also played New Zealand Warriors and, Antonio Winterstein who played for Brisbane Broncos and The Cowboys.
 Tuimavave and cousins mentioned above are nephew’s of former New Zealand and Samoan internationals, Tony Tuimavave and Paddy Tuimavave.
 Mike Setefano a known player in the league scene is Carlos Tuimavave’s step father.
 Setefano played for the Auckland City Vulcans in the 1994 Lion Red Cup, and toured New Zealand with Western Samoa in 1994.
 In 1995 he joined the North Harbour Sea Eagles, and was part of the team that won the 1995 Lion Red Cup.
 He was part of the Western Samoa 1992 Pacific Cup, and 1996 Pacific Challenge sides.